-Orthodontic evaluation and treatment at an early age is integral in ensuring that your children get off to a great start with their life-long oral health.
+Orthodontic evaluation and treatment at an early age are integral in ensuring that your children get off to a great start with their life-long oral health.

 Many orthodontic problems can be easier to correct if they are detected at an early age.

-The Canadian Association of Orthodontists recommends that children should have a consultation with an Orthodontist by the age 7.
+The Canadian Association of Orthodontists recommends that children should have a consultation with an orthodontist by the age of 7.